 The technology types of common new CBs can be defined as follows:

 Components & enablers

 Advantages & field of application

-The circuit breakers allow to control the power flow by connecting or disconnecting components from HV grid and to switch off the disturbances.
-Hence, they are essential for reliable operation transmission system.
+The CBs enable the power flow to be controlled by connecting or disconnecting components from HV grid and switching ff the disturbances.
+Hence, they are essential for a reliable operation transmission system.

 The choice of circuit breaker technology for specific application depends on required switching capabilities (e.g. 63 kA or 80 kA) and available space (e.g. life tank or dead tank).
-For special application (e.g. switching of currents without zero crossings) old technologies (hydraulic drive, blast principle, 4 interrupting chambers with grading capacitors) are in use still.
+For special application (e.g. switching of currents without zero crossings) old technologies (hydraulic drive, blast principle, 4 interrupting chambers with grading capacitors) are still in use.

-Due to very high switching performance requirements in EHV grid, only SF6 gas is used.
-The latter one have very high global worming potential.
-Hence recently many new developments of SF6 free CB in HV networks are observed.
-Nevertheless, there are no example in EHV yet.
+Due to very high switching performance requirements in the EHV grid, only SF6 gas is used.
+The latter has very high global warming potential.
+Hence, many new developments of SF6 free CB in HV networks have recently been observed.
+Nevertheless, there are no examples in EHV yet.